Vinayakam19/Vinayakam19/README.md

 ✨ I love to explore AI and try to build a strong connection between theoretical and practical scenarios in today's digital world.

-⚡ Fun fact: I like cooking food, ❤️ watching movies and play Xbox titles a lot :).

 ## 💻 I'm currently learning

 - AI Operations